 Credit-only students can undertake any of the units available on the programme.
 This will give you the opportunity to gain academic credits towards your continuing professional development.
 However, if you want to build up academic credits to work towards a Postgraduate Certificate or Diploma or MSc, you will need to take careful note of the requirements for these programmes in terms of core and optional units.

 There is also a Graduate Certificate in Social Work with Children and Families for prospective students without an undergraduate qualification.

-Professional social work qualification (or equivalent) and current registration with the Health and Care Professions Council (or equivalent elsewhere in the UK).
+Professional social work qualification (or equivalent) and current registration with the Health and Care Professions Council (or equivalent).
 An honours degree (or equivalent qualification demonstrated through experience in the field), and a demonstrable ability to study at postgraduate level.

 As part of the application, you will be asked to submit a personal statement of 550-700 words (300-500 words for those undertaking individual 'credit only' units).